Beyond Basic Access: Best Universities for Students with Physical Disabilities

 - Selecting a College for Students with Learning Disabilities or Attention Deficit Hyperactivity Disorder (ADHD)

 - Selecting A College for Students with Learning Disabilities or Attention Deficit Hyperactivity Disorder

-- Primary Characteristics of Students with Learning Disabilities
+- Transition Resources for Students with Specific Disabilities

 Most colleges and universities offer services to students with physical disabilities such as accessible buildings, note-takers, and testing accommodations.
 Some programs go beyond legally-mandated access requirements, helping students experience fuller and more independent college years.
 If your son or daughter uses a wheelchair or needs significant assistance with daily living activities, you may want to consider one of these ten schools.

 - The University of Illinois Urbana/Champaign developed the first wheelchair-accessible bus system and competitive wheelchair sports program.
 An extensive array of assistive technology and personal attendant services help students succeed in and out of class.